KaixuanHao/KaixuanHao.github.io/_pages/about.md

 #social: false # includes social icons at the bottom of the page
 ---

-As a **econometrician**, I use machine learning tools to explore
-- optimal policy design in asymptotic sense
-- human-computer interaction in decision making
-- (optimal) transport perspective of statistical estimation

-Roughly speaking, I try to provide mathematical explanations for empirically successful machine learning methods and to justify their application in economic problems.

-I am a third-year PhD candidate at the [Institution of Economics, School of Social Sciences, Tsinghua University](https://www.tioe.tsinghua.edu.cn/).
-During my research, I am fortunate to be advised by Professor [Jingyuan Wang](https://www.bigscity.com/), Professor [Ke Tang](https://sites.google.com/view/ketangs-research-page/home), and Professor [Han Hong](https://profiles.stanford.edu/han-hong).
+I am a postdoctor at the [Institution of Economics, School of Social Sciences, Tsinghua University](https://www.tioe.tsinghua.edu.cn/).
+During my research, I am fortunate to be advised by Professor [Ke Tang](https://sites.google.com/view/ketangs-research-page/home) and Professor [Liyan Han](https://www.bimsa.cn/zh-CN/detail/lyhan.html).

+**Research Field**: Digital Economy, Empirical Asset Pricing

+**Education**:
+- PhD, 2018-2023, Beihang University
+- B.E., 2014-2018, Hunan University

+**Working Experience**:
+2023-now, Tsinghua University

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.